pytorch/text/README.rst

 Installation
 ============

-We recommend Anaconda as Python package management system.
-Please refer to `pytorch.org <https://pytorch.org/>`_ for the detail of PyTorch installation.
-The following is the corresponding ``torchtext`` versions and supported Python versions.
+We recommend Anaconda as a Python package management system.
+Please refer to `pytorch.org <https://pytorch.org/>`_ for the details of PyTorch installation.
+The following are the corresponding ``torchtext`` versions and supported Python versions.

 .. csv-table:: Version Compatibility
    :header: "PyTorch version", "torchtext version", "Supported Python version"